Review Sheet -- Test 1 (Week 5) Biology 1224 -- Entomology; James Adams

 theory is further supported by the idea that these structures that may have become wings

-Two different flight mechanisms exists in insects: direct and indirect.
+Two different types of flight muscles exists in insects: direct and indirect.

-(vertical inside thoracic segments) -- neither set is directly attached to wing bases, though
+(vertical inside thoracic segments) -- neither set is directly attached to wing bases.
+The

-When longitudinal contract, bulges thorax up which causes downbeat.
+When longitudinal contract, bulges thorax up which causes downstroke.
 When dorsoventral

-contract, directly depresses top of thorax, which cause upbeat.
+contract, directly depresses top of thorax, which cause upstroke.
 Smaller direct muscles

 pull leading edge downward on down stroke, and upward on backstroke to provide